Maud Marshal

 Maud Marshal, Countess of Norfolk, Countess of Surrey (1192 – 27 March 1248) was an Anglo-Norman noblewoman and a wealthy co-heiress of her father William Marshal, 1st Earl of Pembroke, and her mother Isabel de Clare suo jure 4th Countess of Pembroke.
-Maud was their eldest daughter.
+Also known as Matilda Marshal, Maud was the eldest daughter of the Marshal family.
 She had two husbands: Hugh Bigod, 3rd Earl of Norfolk, and William de Warenne, 5th Earl of Surrey.

-Maud was also known as Matilda Marshal.

 Family

-Maud's birthdate is unknown other than being at the latest 1192.
+Maud's exact birthdate is unknown, but at the latest she was born in the year 1192.
 She was the eldest daughter of William Marshal, 1st Earl of Pembroke and Isabel de Clare, 4th Countess of Pembroke, herself one of the greatest heiresses in Wales and Ireland.
-She was a member of the Marshal Family.
-Maud had five brothers and four younger sisters and was the longest lived of the siblings.
-She was a co-heiress to her parents' extensive rich estates.